 Since PULS was founded in 2002, the company has started eleven portfolio companies.
 Seven out of eleven projects have been brought into clinical phase so far.
 Four companies have been divested, two of which have been listed.
+One company has outlicensed its product globally.
 Only one out of eleven has been terminated.

 AcuCort has developed Dexa ODF, a thin film containing dexamethasone, a well-known and well documented glucocorticoid.
 The film is placed on the tongue and dissolves in 10-15 seconds without any need for water.
 Dexa ODF is the first glucocorticoid that is specifically developed for people at risk for acute allergic reactions and adapted for use in emergency and stressful situations by non-medically trained people.
 AcuCort is preparing for the applications for marketing authorization approvals in the EU (2018) and in the US (2019).